 Afin d'accéder à l'analyse, Monitoring de la stabilité régionale dans le bassin sahélien et en Afrique de l'Ouest - julliet à septembre 2019, veuillez suivre le lien.

 Recent years have seen record numbers of Africans forcibly displaced from their homes.
 The most recent figure of 25 million people displaced is a 500-percent increase from 2005.
 While much attention focuses on economic migrants who are trying to cross into Europe, 95 percent of those who are displaced remain on the continent.
 Two-thirds of these are displaced within their home countries.
 In short, the reality faced is more accurately characterized as an African displacement, rather than a European migrant, crisis.

 This paper explores the drivers of population displacement in Africa, security ramifications, and priorities for reversing this destabilizing trend.
 For full access to Shifting Borders: Africa’s Displacement Crisis and Its Security Implications, please follow the link.

 The present study aims to present lessons learnt by the EU and EU Member States in recent year when implementing Joint Programming in fragile contexts.
 The objective is to improve the effectiveness and impact of EU and EU Member States ́ joint external action in these particular settings.

-For full access to the Security Sector Reform Assessment Framework, kindly follow the link.
+For full access to the report Joint Programming in Fragile States, please follow the link.